Prince George’s County Police investigate off-campus burglary

-This incident is still under investigation, and anyone with information regarding the possible identity of the suspect is urged to contact police at 301-352-1200.
+Police will continue to investigate, and anyone with information about the incident or the possible identity of the suspect is urged to contact police at 301-352-1200.

 Comments